 Round Cuts and the 4C's

-The other massive draw of the round diamond, of course, is the fact that you can get away with much warmer colors (even as low as J and K if you don’t mind a tiiiiiiny hint of a warmth) and much lower clarity grades (go for SI1 all the way down to I1 if you are brave), as round brilliant cut diamonds are awesome at disguising hints of color and small flaws.
+The other massive draw of the round diamond, of course, is the fact that you can get away with much warmer colors (even as low as J and K if you don’t mind a tiny hint of warmth) and much lower clarity grades (go for SI1 all the way down to I1 if you are brave), as round brilliant cut diamonds, are fantastic at disguising hints of color and minor flaws.